Preston Campus: Part-time, two years, block teaching of 4-5 days, over 7 times per year.

 Penny Collinson, MA, IBMT Dip, RSME

 Penny is course leader on the UK programme, and contributes to the teaching and assessing of many of the modules.
-She also contributes to the teaching and assessing on the USA programme.
-Over twenty years of moving, as a facilitator and performer, within improvisation, Authentic Movement and Release-based techniques, has brought the body as central to all experience and supported her fundamental interest in sensing, moving and witnessing as tools for navigating self in the world.
+Over 20 years of moving, as a facilitator and performer, within improvisation, Authentic Movement and Release-based techniques, has brought the body as central to all experience and supported her fundamental interest in sensing, moving and witnessing as tools for navigating self in the world.
 Penny’s particular area of interest and practice is embodied presence, and how through our engagement in deep bodily listening, we are awakened, clients and facilitators alike, to the lived felt experience of our sensory imagination.
 Penny is a senior lecturer and has been teaching at UCLan for 15 years.
 She has a Diploma from the Institute for Integrative Bodywork and Movement Therapy, and is a Registered Somatic Movement Educator with ISMETA.
 She runs a private practice from her home, facilitating somatic practice work which includes methods of awakening to our bodily nature, Integrative Bodywork & Movement Therapy and Authentic Movement.

 Mary Abrams, MA, RSME

-Mary is course leader of the MA Dance & Somatic Wellbeing: Connections to the Living Body from UCLan in the USA at Moving Body Resources in New York City, and also teaches on the course in the UK.
+Mary teaches on the course in the UK.
 She brings passion, skill, and an inquisitive spirit to her nearly 30 years of teaching.
 Mary offers dynamic and detailed attention to breath, sensation, emotion, and creative personal and social development.
 Mary is owner and program director of Moving Body Resources, and has been an Authorized Continuum Teacher since 1999.
 She has a thriving private practice and teaches workshops across the USA.
 From 2002-2011, Mary served on the board of directors of International Somatic Movement Education and Therapy Association (ISMETA), serving as president from 2005-2009.
 Her background includes 30 years of dance training and performance, study with Emilie Conrad (found of Continuum), Susan Harper, and Gary David, Ph.D. incorporating body awareness and movement with the fields of Epistemics and affect script theory.
 She holds a BA in Dance Education with Departmental Distinction from St. Olaf College, and a master’s degree with Consciousness Studies concentration (consciousness as embodied movement) from Goddard College.

-Tim is an Associate Lecturer at UCLan on MA Dance and Somatic Well-being.
+Tim is a Lecturer at UCLan on MA Dance and Somatic Wellbeing.

 He is a dancer, choreographer and teacher with forty years experience in movement arts, specialising in the teaching of dance skills, creativity and somatic awareness.
 He trained at the London Contemporary Dance School, studying contemporary techniques with Jane Dudley, William Louther, Kazuko Hirabayashi, Noemi Lapzeson, Robert Cohan (all Graham Company); Danny Lewis (Limon Company); Albert Reid (Cunningham Company); contact improvisation with Steve Paxton; release work with Mary Faulkerson; choreography with Nina Fonaroff (Graham company); Pilates with Alan Herdman, and Tai chi Chuan with Gerda Geddes.
 In the 1970s performed with X6 dance collective; Second Stride and Mantis.